 1. Define a Destination app context for the field extraction.
 By default it will be the app context you are currently in.

 2. Give the field extraction a Name, using underscores for spaces between words.
 In

 props.conf this is the

-<class> value for an EXTRACT or REPORT field extraction type.
-Note:
+<name> value for an EXTRACT or REPORT field extraction type.

 3. Define the sourcetype, source, or host to which the extraction applies.
 Select sourcetype, source, or host and enter the value.
 This maps to the